DmitriiTsy/SideMind/README.md

-## Update the ios podfile with below code if exist
+## Update the ios podfile with below code if not exist

 ```bash